hsma-tools/stlitepack/stlitepack_docs/index.qmd

 With stlitepack, you can:

-- 📦 Pack your Streamlit app into a stlite-ready format (current functionality).
+- 📦 Pack your Streamlit app into a stlite-ready format
-- 🚀 (Upcoming) Generate GitHub Actions workflows to auto-deploy your app to GitHub Pages.
+- 🗂️ Include additional resources like config.toml
-- 🗂️ (Planned) Add support for multi-page apps, external resources, and more.
+- 🚀 Generate GitHub Actions workflows to (almost) auto-deploy your app to GitHub Pages

 ## 📦 Installation